thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 ### Precise destruction semantics

-C++ language specifies the exact point in program execution at which destructors should run, while Swift does not.
+C++ language specifies the exact point in program execution at which destructors should run, while Codira does not.
 Some C++ APIs rely on these guarantees to work properly (for example, RAII types like mutex locks).

 ```c++